Home :: Travel Planning :: Cheap Worldwide Travel Insurance (This page contains affiliate links)

-- What will you do once you're there?
+- What kind of trip are you taking?
 A gentle trek with a tour group is far less risky, from an insurer's point of view, than skydiving or bungee jumping, and your policy will be priced accordingly.

 Once you've gathered the basic information, keep the following travel insurance tips in mind as you shop around:

-Here's why so many people rate World Nomads
+Here's why so many people (including myself) rate World Nomads

-- Its policies are totally affordable, even if you're on the tightest of budgets.
-It's certainly the cheapest I've found for long-term adventure travel.
+- Its policies are affordable, especially for long-term adventure travel.

 - You can be covered for up to 18 months and that's essential if you're a long-term traveler.

-- If you decide to extend your trip, just get online and extend your policy.
+- You can extend your policy online.
 I've done it - it takes about 60 seconds.
 And if something happens to you, you can also put in your claim online.

 - You don't have to buy it in your country of origin.
 Anyone who has ever tried to buy travel cover outside their own country will appreciate how important this is.